Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Choosing between Cloudways Flexible and Autonomous should be based on your business requirements.

-If you are running an e-commerce site on Flexible, Autonomous will open a lot of new features to satisfy any number of features.
+If you are running an e-commerce site on Flexible, Autonomous will introduce many new features to satisfy a wide range of needs.
 Not only e-commerce sites, Autonomous is also highly helpful for event booking sites, LMS sites, and big media sites.

 If you are a small blogger or running a hobby site, Cloudways Flexible is more than enough to get started.